vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Even those who practise yoga are made to practise it in connection with petty deities or in the meditations of such inanimate things as [^f130] nāma[^28] being Brahman and are made to fall therefrom in the acquisition of minor results.
 Even those who are devoted to the soul or ātmā are made to meditate on their ātmā either in contact with matter or as separated from matter either as if it were Brahman or as the atma in its own essential nature.
 As the result of these four kinds of meditation, the jīva obtains petty enjoyments after which he falls back into samsāra.
 Even in the case of those who practise true meditation on Brahman, and who meditate primarily on their own selves as having Brahman for their inner self or who think primarily of Brahman who has for His body their own selves - even they may be detained by the state of kaivalya or the enjoyment of their own selves, by the attainment of the [^f131] eight kinds[^29] of siddhi, by the attainment of the status of the vasus, or by the entrance into the body of Brahma and the like.
 Their (temporary) lapse from the highest aim or goal of life (namely, the enjoyment of the bliss of Brahman) is like that of a prince, whose coronation day has been already fixed, casting eyes on the servant maids who attended on hini while in prison.
 They are made to linger fondly over the body and the senses which are the result of past karma and those that are related to the body (like relatives) and the enjoyments connected with them.
 In this way they become subject to other pleasures than the final goal.
 Thus there are many forms of hindrance in the way of the attainment of Bhagavān.
 When a well thirty-two steps wide has to be leaped over, it makes no difference whether the man falls at the very first step or at the thirty-second step.
 In the same way wherever or at whatever stage the hindrance occurs, the jīva has not transcended samsāra.

-[^f130]:  In the Chandogya upanishad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, Itihāsa and purāṇa as if they were Brahman will realise only very limited fruits such as can be reached with these names".*
+[^f130]:  In the Chandogya Upaniṣad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, Itihāsa and purāṇa as if they were Brahman will realise only very limited fruits such as can be reached with these names".*

 [^f131]: The eight kinds of siddhi: Aṇimā (contraction of one's body to the size of an atom, mahima (assuming a huge form) Laghimā (making one's body light) Garimā (making the body heavy), vaśitvam (mastery over self), aiśvaryam (lordship) prāpti the power of obtaining whatever one wants and prākāmyam (perfect freedom of the will.)*

-[^28]: <sup>] </sup> In the Chandogya upanishad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, Itihāsa and purāṇa as if they were Brahman will realise only very limited fruits such as can be reached with these names".
+[^28]: <sup>] </sup> In the Chandogya Upaniṣad VII chapter, it is stated as follows:- He who worships nama or names like rig veda, sama veda, Itihāsa and purāṇa as if they were Brahman will realise only very limited fruits such as can be reached with these names".

 [^29]: The eight kinds of siddhi: Aṇimā (contraction of one's body to the size of an atom, mahima (assuming a huge form) Laghimā (making one's body light) Garimā (making the body heavy), vaśitvam (mastery over self), aiśvaryam (lordship) prāpti the power of obtaining whatever one wants and prākāmyam (perfect freedom of the will.)